Home

 After 3 months, gently tug on the plant to see if it's rooted.
 Once it's rooted, you can stop watering the tank and only water the cactus mix.
 If you rooted it in perlite, repot it into cactus mix or other fast-draining soil, preferably with some small piece of bark or coco chips mixed in, although that's not required.

-After another 2 months, you can try giving it some sun.
-Increase the sun gradually to avoid burning.
+After another 2 months, you can give it some weaker sun.
+Increase the sun exposure gradually to avoid burning.

 Growing onward....